ntack93/BBSBOT/README.md

 - **Keep-Alive:** Maintains the connection with periodic messages.
 - **No Spam Mode:** Toggle the processing of non-triggered public messages with `!nospam`.
 - **Document Generation:** Use `!doc <topic>` to generate a detailed document using ChatGPT.
+- **Trump's Latest Post:** Use `!trump` to fetch and display Donald Trump's latest post from Truth Social.
 - **NEW – !said Command:** In public chat, type `!said <username>` to display the three most recent public messages from that user.

 ## Requirements